 Your Amazon Echo is pretty handy at helping you keep on top of your to-do list, but it's also able to help you manage your day-to-day activities.
 By connecting to your Google, iCloud or Outlook calendars you can get Alexa to check what's happening today or at a specific hour on a day in the future.

-To do this simply go to settings > calendar in the browser interface.
-You'll need to authorise access to your calendar, but otherwise setup is easy.
+To do this simply go to Settings > Calendar in the browser interface.
+You'll need to authorise access to your calendar, but otherwise, setup is easy.
+You can also choose a default calendar for Alexa to add events to.

 Download more Alexa skills